-We've hosted fourteen weddings and counting.
-Our 2018 dates are full, but for those of you looking towards 2019, email us (firstname.lastname@example.org) or give us a call (518-989-6404) and we can send you details about dates, rates, and what exactly we offer.
+We've hosted eighteen weddings and counting.
+Our 2018 dates are full, but for those of you looking towards a 2019 rustic but chic Catskills barn wedding, hit us up at firstname.lastname@example.org or give us a shout at 518-989-6404 and we can send you details about dates, rates, and what exactly we offer.

 UPCOMING EVENT details: